-The key policy objective is for the Group to avoid the risk of dealing with a counterparty with a less than acceptable credit rating.
+The Group should avoid dealing with counterparties rated below acceptable credit rating levels.
 The counterparty credit rating is based on a set of recognised credit criteria which will allow the Group to make an informed decision on the creditworthiness of any investment counterparty and level of any potential exposure involved.

 It is therefore essential that the Group maintains an objective credit policy, which is based on independent professional opinion.
-In assessing the credit quality of the organisations it is to invest in, the Group will therefore rely on the following credit rating agencies:
+When appraising the credit quality of investment counterparties, the Group will rely on the assessments made by the following credit rating agencies:

 - Fitch Ratings,

-- Moody's Investor Service, and
+- Moody's Investor Service, and/or

-- Standard & Poor's
+- S&P Global Ratings

-The credit ratings of counterparties should only be considered as a starting point in analysing the credit quality of any counterparty and other credit risk factors will be considered before a decision is made.
-Other credit factors which will be taken into account include market data, financial press, financial support from the government, etc.
+The credit ratings of counterparties is only one factor to be considered in the analysis of the credit quality of any counterparty and other credit risk factors will be considered before a decision is made.
+Other credit factors which will be considered including market data, financial press, financial support from the government, etc.

-We may have to consider placing deposits with existing lenders or operational bankers to the Group (or any other lender or banking provider which may in future join the group funding arrangements through a sell down of debt in the market or as a lender to the Group's new partners), even where they do not meet the minimum threshold as set out in the table below for relationship reasons.
+We may have to consider placing deposits with existing lenders or operational bankers to the Group (or any other lender or banking provider which may in future join the group funding arrangements through a sell down of debt in the market or as a lender to the Group's new partners), even where these financial counterparties do not meet the minimum threshold as set out in the table below for relationship reasons.
 In these exceptional circumstances, we would only be permitted to place investments with the Group's existing or future lenders and/or operational bankers if the credit rating is two notches lower than our minimum threshold.

-Other than with its lenders, as a policy objective, WHG will seek to invest funds with the financial institutions which have the following credit ratings:
+Other than with its existing lenders, as a policy objective, WHG will seek to invest funds with the financial institutions which have the following credit ratings:

-Short Term Fitch F1+, F1, F2
+Fitch F1+, F1, F2

-Moody's P-1, P-2
+Short Term Moody's P-1, P-2

 S&P A-1+, A-1, A-2

 Fitch AAA, AA+, AA, AA-,A+

 Long Term Moody's Aaa, Aa1, Aa2, Aa3, A1

 S&P AAA, AA+, AA, AA-,A+, A

-It should be noted however, that in the current financial environment these ratings may not be achieved.
-Therefore, an exception may be considered to allow investments with major UK clearing banks which have a large amount of UK Government support (e.g. Royal Bank of Scotland), provided Wheatley Group Board approval is obtained in advance of any such deposit being placed.
+It should be noted however, that these ratings may not be achieved.
+Therefore, an exception may be considered to allow investments with major UK clearing banks which have UK Government support (e.g. Royal Bank of Scotland/Natwest bank), provided Wheatley Group Board approval is obtained in advance of any such deposit being placed.